The West Coast’s First Domestic Violence Shelter

 Bradley Angle was incorporated in Portland Oregon in 1975 as one of the first emergency shelters in the country, and the first domestic violence shelter on the west coast.
 Our name honors two women who lost their lives to interpersonal violence – Sharon Bradley and Pam Angle.

-In the three decades since first opening its doors, Bradley Angle has evolved into a multi-faced organization providing a broad continuum of essential services to survivors of domestic violence and their children, including residential and community based options.
+In the 39 years since first opening its doors, Bradley Angle has evolved into a multi-faced organization providing a broad continuum of essential services to survivors of domestic violence and their children, including residential and community based options.

 Bradley Angle is devoted to building communities that are free from domestic violence and oppression, where loving, compassionate, and equitable relationships exist for all people.